Best Mattress for Herniated Disc: Reviews and Buyer’s Guide

 The Bio-Core® layer acts as a support system not only for the sleeper but for the entire mattress.
 Made from dense, eco-friendly foam, Bio-Core® provides longevity for all the layers above it.

 The Amerisleep AS3 sports even blends of supportive and soft materials to create a medium mattress firmness.
 Amerisleep backs the quality and comfort of the AS3 with a generous 20-year warranty.
 You can also test out the AS3 at home with their 100-night sleep trial.
-If you are not satisfied with the bed after breaking it in, Amerisleep will offer a full refund or exchange.
+If you are not satisfied with the bed after breaking it in, Amerisleep will offer a full refund.

 - Promotes air circulation